Gordon Bonan, Section Head, Senior Scientist

 The Ecological Theory of Climate Models

 Models of Earth's land surface for climate simulation now represent the physics, chemistry, and biology of terrestrial ecosystems (both managed and unmanaged), the responsiveness of ecosystems to and their influence on atmospheric processes, and the pervasive influence of human activity on the biosphere.
+In a series of articles published in the iLEAPS Newsletter, Gordon Bonan discusses how terrestrial ecosystems are included in climate models.
+Key terrestrial forcings and feedbacks include biogeochemical cycles, anthropogenic land-cover change, and their influence on climate change over the 20th and 21st centuries.
+An article in the June 2009 issue reviews the modeling of land use and land cover change.
 In the April 2010 issue of the iLEAPS Newsletter, Gordon Bonan outlines these ecological processes and their climate feedbacks in an article on The Ecological Theory of Climate Models.
 He was the guest editor for the November 2010 issue of the iLEAPS Newsletter on Terrestrial Feedbacks and Earth System Models.
-Key terrestrial forcings and feedbacks include biogeochemical cycles, anthropogenic land cover change, and their influence on climate change over the 20th and 21st centuries.
+He was also the guest editor for the April 2013 issue of the iLEAPS Newsletter on Bridging the Gap Between the iLEAPS and GEWEX Land-Surface Modeling Communities.
+Long-term measurements are critical to understanding biosphere-atmosphere interactions, and an article in the September 2012 iLEAPS newsletter discusses this from the perspective of long-term observations and models.

 Learn more about the Integrated Land Ecosystem-Atmosphere Processes Study (iLEAPS), a core project of the International Geosphere-Biosphere Programme (IGBP).